thebaldgeek/thebaldgeek.github.io/README.md

 Check back often, this site is being updated randomly.

 I am pretty active on [Twitter](https://twitter.com/thebaldgeek) if thats your thing.
 Tip, my Tweets are public, so you don't need a Twitter account to read them.
+Free Twitter reader can be found [here](https://bird.trom.tf/search?f=tweets&q=thebaldgeek)
+Not as active, but am also on <a rel="me" href="https://ioc.exchange/@thebaldgeek">Mastodon</a>

 For ACARS data and feeding, please support [airframes.io](https://app.airframes.io/about) You can also follow them on Twitter [AirframesIO](https://twitter.com/AirframesIO)
 #thebaldgeek can be also found on the adsbexchange Discord server - mostly in the ACARS channels.